 Latest News Round Up

 Every week we scour the internet for the latest news and views from the world of athletics.
-Containing key updates about Jessica's progress to London 2012 we hope you'll enjoy our latest news round up.
+Containing updates from Jessica and her sponsors.
+We hope you'll enjoy our latest news round up.

 Great Britain's golden girl Jessica Ennis has been awarded a CBE by the Queen at Buckingham Palace today as a host of Olympians collected their New Year Honours.

 The Queen and Jessica Ennis have been named as Britain's most inspirational women.
 A poll conducted by Oxfam's Get Together fundraising campaign, to mark International Women's Day saw more than two fifths of British women say they were inspired by Olympic gold medalist Jessica and Her Majesty the Queen.

 Earlier in the week the Queen topped BBC Women's Hour's Power List, naming her the country's most powerful woman.
 The Queen's position in both polls won't come as a surprise to anyone, she has just marked 61 years on the throne and is at the height of her monarchical powers.